tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

    - The API MUST support the inclusion of attestation credentials within the Certificate message provided as input.

 2. Context Retrieval
-   - The certificate_request_context MUST be provided in all cases to ensure proper validation of attestation evidence.
+   - The certificate_request_context MUST be provided in all cases to ensure proper validation of Evidence.
    - The receiving endpoint MUST use the "get context" API to retrieve the `certificate_request_context` associated with the exported authenticator as attestation-based authentication requires strict enforcement of the request context.
-This ensures that the freshness of attestation evidence can be verified.
+This ensures that the freshness of Evidence can be verified.

 3. Authenticator Validation
-   - The API MUST verify that the attestation evidence within the Certificate message is cryptographically valid and bound to the certificate_request_context.
+   - The API MUST verify that the Evidence within the Certificate message is cryptographically valid and bound to the certificate_request_context.

 # Security Considerations

 This document inherits the security considerations of RFC 9261 and RFC 9334.
 The integrity of the exported authenticators must be guaranteed, and any failure in validating Evidence SHOULD be treated as a fatal error in the communication channel.
 Additionally, in order to benefit from remote attestation, Evidence MUST be protected using dedicated attestation keys chaining back to a trust anchor.
 This trust anchor will typically be provided by the hardware manufacturer.

-This specification assumes that the Hardware Security Module (HSM) or Trusted Execution Environment (TEE) is responsible for generating the key pair and producing either attestation evidence or attestation results, which is included in the Certificate Signing Request (CSR) as defined in {{I-D.ietf-lamps-csr-attestation}}.
+This specification assumes that the Hardware Security Module (HSM) or Trusted Execution Environment (TEE) is responsible for generating the key pair and producing either Evidence or attestation results, which is included in the Certificate Signing Request (CSR) as defined in {{I-D.ietf-lamps-csr-attestation}}.
 This attestation enables the CA to verify that the private key is securely stored and that the platform meets the required security standards before issuing a certificate.

 ## Using the TLS Connection